nooku/www.nooku.org/_posts/2015-01-13-hello-activities-2.md

 description: Announcing the release of Nooku Activities 2.0, a re-usable component for logging and exposing activities.
 ---

+As the web becomes more social, new and interesting way to follow people across the Internet has emerged.
+Termed as “Activity Streams”.
+A term popularized by sites like Facebook, Twitter, ...
+Today we have services like [Zapier](https://zapier.com) and [IFTTT](https://ifttt.com) that allow to "connect the web" while relying on user activities.

+## What are “Activity Streams”?

+On the surface, it looks like a simple record of actions performed by people on the Internet.
+But what makes it interesting is the philosophy behind it.
+Activity Streams is rooted to a concept called [Activity Theory](http://www.slideshare.net/factoryjoe/activity-streams-socialism-the-future-of-open-source).

+Philosophy aside, the technology behind Activity Streams is also evolving.
+As more and more websites use it, a standard is being developed which allows [Activity Streams](http://activitystrea.ms) to be syndicated in its own protocol (instead of using RSS or Atom).

-[Nooku Activities](https://github.com/nooku/nooku-activities/) is a component built on top of the [Nooku Framework](http://www.nooku.org/) for logging and exposing user activities.
+[Nooku Activities](https://github.com/nooku/nooku-activities/) is a component built on top of the [Nooku Framework](http://www.nooku.org/) that implements this [standard]((http://activitystrea.ms) and allows for logging, exposing and syndicating user activities.

 <!--more-->

-Tracking user activities or even reacting to such events is something that is getting more and more attention by the day.
-Not so far along, an [specification](http://activitystrea.ms) for dealing with activities and their streams did not even exist.
-Today we have services like [Zapier](https://zapier.com) and [IFTTT](https://ifttt.com) that allow to "connect the web" while relying on user activities.

 In its simplest form, a user activity consists of an actor, a verb, optionally an object and sometimes a target.
 An activity tells the story of a person performing an action.
 Sometimes this action is performed on or with an object, and sometimes a target is also involved: